dektlong/dekt-devx-demo/README.md

 ## Running the demo

-###set k8s context
+### Clusters context
- - Set the context to the pre-instaled k8s clusters
+ - Set the kubectl context to the pre-instaled clusters
 ```
-./builder.sh set-context [aks on / eks on / tkg on / hybrid on]
+./builder.sh set-context
+    aks on: dev, stage and prod clusters on AKS
+    eks on: dev, stage and prod clusters on EKS
+    tkg on: dev, stage and prod clusters on TKS
+    hybrid on: dev cluster: AKS, stage cluster: EKS, prod cluster: TKG
 ```
-- ```hybrid``` the contexts are set for dev: aks, build: eks, prod: tkg

 ### Inner loop

 - access tap gui accelerators via the ```cloud-native-devs``` tag